AltahhanAi/Data_Science/docs/content/unit5/05_04_binary-classification-logistic-regression.md

 \nabla \bar{J}=-\frac{1}{N} \sum_{n=1}^{N}\left(t_{n}-y_{n}\right) \boldsymbol{\phi}_{n}
 $$

 Now we need to pause a second here.
 As we pointed out, this update is identical to a linear regression update without the activation function!
 The main difference is in how we interpret the results and in how we require our model to work.
-In linear regression we are trying to come up with a prediction of a **value** $y_{n} .$ In logistic regression we are trying to come up with a **class** $y_{n} .$ The prediction is calculated using the logistic function while in linear regression there is no activation function at all.
+In linear regression, we are trying to come up with a prediction of a **value** $y_{n}.$ In logistic regression we are trying to come up with a **class** $y_{n}.$ The prediction is calculated using the logistic function while in linear regression there is no activation function at all.

 Hence we can extend **any of the previously covered algorithms** for linear regression to work equally on logistic regression and this is the beauty of it.
 For example, we can build a regularised stochastic gradient algorithm that uses the above update.
 We can also come up with a regularised batch update for logistic regression which is shown below.
 We show the vectorised version of the mini-batch similar to Algorithm 6 " however of course there is a vanilla mini-batch similar to the one for the perceptron and vice-versa (scroll to the right in the box to view all of the algorithm).

-!!! algorithm-heading "Algorithm 2: Mini-Batch Stochastic Gradient Descent Updates for Logistic Regression Model with Radial Basis (see previous unit for other possible basis). "
+!!! algorithm-heading "Algorithm 2: Mini-Batch Stochastic Gradient Descent Updates for Logistic Regression Model with Radial Basis (see previous unit for other possible bases). "

     **Input:**